xNok/localstack-demo/article.md

 1. Install [Docker](https://docs.docker.com/install/) if you haven't already.
 2. Install the [AWS CLI](https://aws.amazon.com/cli/).
 Even though we aren't going to be working with "real" AWS, we'll use this to talk to our local docker containers.
-3. Make a few files.
-Create a new directory for your project, and within it: `touch index.js docker-compose.yml .env && mkdir .localstack`
 4. Add an image to your project directory and rename it to `test-upload.jpg`
-5. `npm init` to set up a package.json, then `npm install aws-sdk dotenv`

 ## Docker